The Rolling Stones: 1962–1964: Building a following

-Their second LP, 12 X 5, which was available only in the US, was released during the tour.
+A second EP, Five by Five, was issued in the UK in August 1964.
+In the US the EP was expanded into their second LP, 12 X 5, which was released in October during the tour.
 The Rolling Stones' fifth UK single, a cover of Willie Dixon's "Little Red Rooster"—with "Off the Hook", credited to Nanker Phelge, as the B-side—was released in November 1964 and became their second number 1 hit in the UK.
 The band's US distributors, London Records, declined to release "Little Red Rooster" as a single.
 In December 1964, the distributor released the band's first single with Jagger/Richards originals on both sides: "Heart of Stone", with "What a Shame" as the B-side; the single went to number 19 in the US.